UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-05/notes.md

 	    echo -e "$num is a large number." fi

-script-08: To automate the scripts backups.
+script-08: To automate the scripts backups
 ----------

 	source="*.sh"